 What is a tax lien?

 A tax lien is a legal claim to all the property of a delinquent taxpayer up to the amount owed in back taxes.
-Note that a tax lien will not appear on your credit report unless the IRS publishes a Lien Notice.

 What is a tax lien notice?

 For example, in 2014, singer Vanessa Williams incurred a federal tax lien on all her property for $369,249.89 in unpaid income tax.
 The IRS then filed a tax lien notice at the New York County register office, which made the lien public.
 In Vanessa Williams’ case, the lien was only for one tax liability, income tax for the 2011 financial year.
-However, a tax lien notice can include up 15 different tax liabilities.
+However, a tax lien notice could include up to 15 different tax liabilities.

 When can you remove a tax lien notice?